aws/aws-cli/awscli/examples/elb/create-load-balancer.rst

   }

-This example creates an HTTP load balancer in EC2-Classic.
+This example creates a load balancer with an HTTP listener in EC2-Classic.

 Command::